- Our History

 Vehicle & Traffic:

 The Court handles all Vehicle & Traffic cases including Driving While Intoxicated offenses.
 Traffic Infractions (non-criminal) may be answered by mail.
 Please enter your plea in the appropriated box on the summons and mail to the Court by the date on the summons.
 If you are pleading GUILTY, you will be sent a fine letter.
-Fines may be paid with Cash, Money Order, Certified Check, Visa or Mastercard.
-If you are pleading NOT GUILTY, you will receive a notice with your TRIAL DATE approximately one month before your official trial date.
-Adjournment requests must be submitted in writing and mailed to the Court, or faxed to (845) 786-3087.
+Fines may be paid with Cash, Money Order, Certified Check, or online at www.stonypointpayments.com.
+If you are pleading NOT GUILTY, you will receive a notice approximately one month before your Pre-Trial or Trial.

-If you wish to handle your suspension in person, payments can be made at the window Monday through Friday, 9-12 and 2-3:30.
+If you wish to handle your suspension in person, payments can be made at the window Monday through Friday, 8-3:30.
 No payments will be accepted while Court is in session.
-(Court days are usually Tuesday mornings, and all day Thursday.)
+(Court days are usually Tuesdays and Thursdays.)

 The Court handles Landlord-Tenant cases where Landlord sues to evict a tenant and the monetary jurisdiction is unlimited, The property at issue must be within the Town boundaries.

 The Stony Point Small Claims Court is a special part of the Justice Court, that is designed primarily for use by laymen.
 Some of the technical rules of evidence and procedure are not strictly applicable in Small Claims Court.
 However, certain of these rules and others are applicable and are contained on this site.
 It is extremely important that you read this material in its entirety before commencing a small claim and trying to present your case in small claims court.